-Fellowship applicants will be selected for the March 1, 2018 cohort based on information provided to AAMT via the AAMT Fellowship Application Form and the RF-PTCAS application.
+Fellowship applicants will be selected for the December 16, 2019 cohort based on information provided to AAMT via the AAMT Fellowship Application Form and the RF-PTCAS application.
 Admission will be primarily based on relevant clinical experience and the completion of specialty training or certifications in the areas of orthopaedic physical therapy and/or manual therapy.
-The deadline for applications for the 2019 cohort is February 5, 2019.
-However, we begin awarding placements in the AAMT Fellowship after October 1, 2018, so earlier applications have a greater chance of acceptance due to “rolling” admissions.
+The deadline for applications for the 2019 AAMT Fellowship cohort is September 1, 2019.
+However, we begin awarding placements in the AAMT Fellowship after August 1, 2019, so earlier applications have a greater chance of acceptance due to “rolling” admissions.

 AAMT may decide to contact you via email or phone during the application process on a case-by-case basis.
 If selected for the AAMT Fellowship program, you will receive an acceptance letter via email within 10 days of submitting your AAMT Fellowship Application Form and RF-PTCAS application.
 In addition, the final status of your application will be posted to RF-PTCAS.

 All applicants must meet the following requirements prior to being admitted into the AAMT fellowship program: